Gross Misconduct

 I Noah Guy…

-In the spirit of the season, I drove an elderly neighbour to mass this morning after she knocked on my door claiming to need a lift due to the icy weather.
+In the spirit of the season, I drove an elderly neighbour to mass after claiming to need a lift due to the icy weather.
 About a mile from where we live, the Church of St Mary Magdalene (didn’t get that memo) is a Catholic landmark conspicuously situated between the Women’s Health Centre and Darth Vaper’s E-Cig Emporium.
-As we pulled up to the entrance Mrs Malarkey gently enquired, “Are you coming in?
-You can send a Holy Family calendar home to your mother.”
+As we pulled up to the entrance, Mrs Malarkey gently enquired, “Aren’t you coming in?
+You can send a church calendar home to your mother.”

 The old clam had me.
-At 85 she didn’t miss a trick and knew I hadn’t been to mass since my parents’ last visit.
+At 85, she didn’t miss a trick and knew I hadn’t been to mass since my parents’ last visit.

 “Of course,” I stated coolly, looking her straight in the eye.
 “It’s Christmas, isn’t it?
 Now, are you going to be alright managing those steps while I park the car?”